ClickHouse/ClickHouse/docs/en/development/tests.md

 ## Build Tests {#build-tests}

 Build tests allow to check that build is not broken on various alternative configurations and on some foreign systems.
-Tests are located at `ci` directory.
-They run build from source inside Docker, Vagrant, and sometimes with `qemu-user-static` inside Docker.
-These tests are under development and test runs are not automated.

-Motivation:

-Normally we release and run all tests on a single variant of ClickHouse build.
-But there are alternative build variants that are not thoroughly tested.
+These tests are automated as well.

 Examples:
+-   cross-compile for Darwin x86_64 (Mac OS X)

--   build on FreeBSD
+-   cross-compile for FreeBSD x86_64
+-   cross-compile for Linux AArch64
--   build on Debian with libraries from system packages
+-   build on Ubuntu with libraries from system packages (discouraged)
--   build with shared linking of libraries
+-   build with shared linking of libraries (discouraged)
--   build on AArch64 platform
--   build on PowerPc platform

 For example, build with system packages is bad practice, because we cannot guarantee what exact version of packages a system will have.
 But this is really needed by Debian maintainers.
 For this reason we at least have to support this variant of build.
 Another example: shared linking is a common source of trouble, but it is needed for some enthusiasts.